 The scheme, launched nationally and in Wiltshire in 2016, is part of the ‘Reading Well Books on Prescription’ which began in 2013.

 Professionals supporting children and young people, including school staff, school nurses and GPs can recommend helpful reading using the booklists.

 The scheme can also be used on a self-referral basis as the books are available on the open shelves in public libraries and free for anyone to borrow.

-The books are written for young people by authors who are either experts by experience or profession.
+The books are written for children and young people by authors who are either experts by experience or profession.
 The list includes fiction and non-fiction, different formats including graphic novels, and caters for different reading levels.

 The Reading Well website http://reading-well.org.uk/